julelang/manual/src/types/aliasing.md

 When the source is a trait, you can use it for impl statements.
 But it does not behave like a new trait.
 For impl statements, the source type trait is valid.
 Strict type aliases to a trait are generally only useful for adding methods specific to that type, but they are not helpful for creating a new duplicate trait.

 If the source type is a structure, it inherits the structure's fields, although methods are ignored.
 In other words, the new strict type will have the fields of the relevant structure exactly.

+Any static field of source type, such as type constants or enum fields, will not be derived.